 Exploring the physical, social and spiritual landscapes of David Gulpilil’s own community, Another Country offers an all-too-rare first-hand account of the fundamental clash between the Aboriginal way of life and the lifestyle demanded of them by government policy.

-This documentary film speaks to the havoc caused by superimposing a new culture over an old culture and the consequent clashes about all manner of things, such as time, money, garbage and errant kangaroos.
+Narrated and guided by Gulpilil himself, this documentary speaks to the havoc caused by superimposing a new culture over an old culture and the consequent clashes about all manner of things.

 To Gulpilil it is our refusal to acknowledge this incompatibility that breeds such disconnection and destruction – a racial catastrophe that is unfolding because we cannot talk about race.